top of page

 You shall assess risk suppliers based on the commitments in the Supplier Code of Conduct and the due diligence process, with a particular focus on the most significant risks identified.

-The supplier assessment shall include:
+The supplier assessment shall cover:

 There are several types of supplier assessments.
 Below, we outline the most common ones.